Design Core Detroit

 - Detroit Riverfront Conservancy for Atwater Beach

 Each September, Design Core Detroit hosts Detroit Month of Design to recognize and celebrate the city as a national and international design capital.
-William Davidson Foundation-supports four Month of Design projects: Murals in the Market, Eastern Market After Dark, Sukkah X Design and the Public X Design conference.
+William Davidson Foundation-supports four Month of Design projects: Murals in the Market, Eastern Market After Dark, Sukkah X Detroit and the Public X Design conference.

 Design Core Detroit – Detroit City of Design Implementation 2018